aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>28-30</sup>&nbsp;Let him sit alone in silence&#x2197;,
 because God lays it upon him,
-to put his lips to the dust↑:
+to put his lips to the dust:
 perhaps there still is hope.
 Let him offer his cheek to the smiter&#x2198;. and suffer all men’s taunts.